Masashi-Lateolabrax/ICAP/scheme/pushing_food_with_pheromone/Note.md

 ## Objective

-To achieve the robust training.
+To observe the behavior of the pheromone.

 ## Features